Foxes-cool/Foxes-dot-cool/README.md

 # [foxes.cool](https://foxes.cool) source code
-An api for all your fox image needs
+An API for all your fox image needs

 ## Requirements